dgurudot/gr/help/hi/HELP-STATS.md

   - **Buying Power:** Current purchasing power for account

 **Targets:**
+  - **Enable Threshold:** Enable threshold for warning based on BP Threshold % and Cost Threshold at the time of placing orders.
   - **Investment:** Total investment based on sum total of all deposit transactions.
 Can be updated manually.
   - **Monthly Sell:** Expected target sell transactions and goal for the month
   - **Monthly Buy:** Expected target buy transactions and goal for the month